chromium/chromium/content/test/data/accessibility/readme.md

-# DumpAccessibilityTreeTest and DumpAccessibilityEventsTest Notes:
+# DumpAccessibility*Test Notes

+We have several tools for dumping accessibility object and event information:

+* DumpAccessibilityTreeTest
+* DumpAccessibilityNodeTest
+* DumpAccessibilityEventsTest

-Both sets of tests use a similar format for files.
+These sets of tests use a similar format for files.

 `DumpAccessibilityTree` tests load an HTML file, wait for it to load, then dump the accessibility tree.

+`DumpAccessibilityNode` tests load an HTML file, wait for it to load, then dump a single accessible node whose `class` attribute is `test`.
+There is no support for multiple "test" nodes and the output will be for the first match located.

 Each test is parameterized to run multiple times.
 Most platforms dump in the "blink" format (the internal data), and again in a "native" (platform-specific)